Barfi! star, Ileana D'cruz talks about breaking down during her audition in the film

 I had asked Anurag in detail about my character.
 What does she look like, since she is based in a different period, how she would react to a situation.
 The thing with Anurag is that he doesn't give you a very specific brief about the character but he allows you to ask questions from time to time.
 I had an idea about the character but how the character responds or feels was something that we had to explore and work on.
 We discussed this over time.
 She was a person who is very reserved and guarded but after Barfi (Ranbir Kapoor's character in the film) comes into her life, she lets herself go for the first time.
 There is a portion of her life where she gets married and how she changes post that also sees a different side of her.
 At several points during the course of making the film, I was unsure about Anurag wanted me for the film and I asked him that as well.
 His response was always that, "I just felt that you were the Shruti that I was looking for."

 Did you relate to Shruti in any way?
 How was she different from you as a person?

 I couldn't take anything from my own life and put it into Shruti's character.
-She is a Bengali girl, based in a different period and has very deep-rooted Indian sensibilities.
+She is a Bengali girl based in a different period and has very deep-rooted Indian sensibilities.
 I am a very straight-forward and blunt person.
 She is more diplomatic and calculative about everything she says and does.
 So I had to think and prepare a lot before I went ahead and did a scene.
-Shruti also made me realize that the love people experienced and shared in that era was so pure and innocent.
-It's very transparent at the time.
-Today, life is so complicated.
+Shruti also made me realize that the love in that era was so pure and innocent.
+It's very transparent and today life is so complicated.

 What was the biggest challenge in essaying your character in the film?

 For me, understanding Shruti was the biggest challenge.
-She is such a protected girl, who has to go through a very difficult situation in her life as the film progresses.
-Also understanding the era was important as that dictates the sensibilities completely.
+She was such a protected girl who has to go through a very difficult situation in her life as the film progresses.
+Also understanding the era was important as that dictates the sensibilities completely which is very Indian.
 We didn't do any workshops to understand the character and the mood and the character was crafted just through the conversations Anurag and I had.

 You might also like: